Caroline-728/PowerBiSocialMediaAddiction/README.md

 Key Findings (All Countries – Overall View)

 •	Addiction Rate:

-18% of students rated themselves 8 or higher out of 10 on the self-reported addiction scale and are categorized as “addicted.”
+18% of students rated themselves 8 or higher out of 10 on the self-reported addiction scale and are categorised as “addicted.”

 •	Daily Social Media Usage:

 The average daily use across all students is 4.5 hours per day.

 •	Mental Health:

 The average self-reported mental health score is 5.6 out of 10, indicating moderate wellbeing with room for improvement.

 •	Sleep Deprivation:

 34% of students report getting less than 6 hours of sleep per night—a potential health risk and performance concern.

 •	Platform Preferences:

 The most frequently used platform is Facebook (45 users), followed by TikTok (39) and YouTube (37).
 Snapchat is the least reported primary platform.

 •	Top Surveyed Countries:

 The five countries with the most responses are Denmark, China, France, Spain, and South Korea.

 Trends Over Time

 •	Usage Spike in Q2 2022:
 Daily usage peaked at 5.9 hours/day in Q2 2022, a 62.6% increase compared to the lowest point of 3.6 hours/day in Q1 2024.

 •	Post-Spike Decline:

-After the 2022 peak, average use dropped to 3.9 hours/day by Q4 of the same year, then stabilized between 4.5–4.9 hours/day in most quarters.
+After the 2022 peak, average use dropped to 3.9 hours/day by Q4 of the same year, then stabilised between 4.5–4.9 hours/day in most quarters.

 Key observations:

 •	The spike in Q2 2022 may align with specific global or academic events—e.g., exam stress, post-pandemic habits, or limited outdoor/social activities.

 •	The decline after 2022 could reflect platform fatigue or academic pressures pushing students to limit screen time.